DHgate.com: Operations

 DHgate.com is a cross-border business-to-business (B2B) e-commerce platform that links primarily Chinese SMEs to businesses and individuals worldwide.
-As of June 30 2020, the platform had 31 million global registered buyers, 2.2 million in sellers and other countries from over 220 countries and regions, and 32 million products available.
-The website sells numerous products, including a range of electronics, apparel, and health and beauty items, among many others.
-It is considered the largest digital platform in China that focuses exclusively on B2B transactions, and is available in 8 languages including Chinese, English, Russian, Spanish, German, Portuguese, Italian, and French.
+As of June 30, 2020, the platform had 31 million global registered buyers, 2.2 million in sellers and other countries from over 220 countries and regions, and 32 million products available.
+The website sells a diverse range of products, such as electronics, clothing, health and beauty goods, among others.
+It is regarded as China's largest digital platform dedicated solely to business-to-business (B2B) transactions, and is available in 8 languages including Chinese, English, Russian, Spanish, German, Portuguese, Italian, and French.

-DHgate also operates physical locations known as Digital Trade Centers (DTCs) in which prospective clients can inspect goods before ordering.
-DTCs are located in numerous countries globally.
+In 2017, DHgate also operated physical locations known as Digital Trade Centers (DTCs) in which prospective clients could inspect goods before ordering.
+DTCs were located in numerous countries globally as a temporary experimental service but have since been discontinued..

 In 2020, DHgate launched MyyShop, a Software-as-a-Service (SaaS) product to build a decentralized cross-border e-commerce industry.
 Facing the COVID-19 crisis, DHgate accelerated the digital transformation of international traders, connecting global buyers with virtual exhibitions.